 — Tom Cruise (@TomCruise) December 4, 2018

-The post How to Monitor and Restrict Router Traffic: 4 Tips and Tricks appeared first on Y8 VN.
+The post What Is an Ebook?
+How to Read EPUB, MOBI, and More appeared first on Y8 VN.

 After explaining what interpolation is and does, Cruise explains how most new TVs come with motion smoothing turned on by default.
 McQuarrie then literally tells you how to Google “Turn off motion smoothing” on your television set.
 Which is rather good advice.